On Bayesian Sequential Clinical Trial Designs: Three Perspectives on Bayesian Sequential Designs

 In certain contexts, there are theoretical guarantees on the operating characteristics of Bayesian sequential designs.
 Specifically, the following proposition provides such an example. \begin{proposition} Let $\Gamma$ in Equation \eqref{eq:rej_region} represent the rejection region of a Bayesian design.
 Assume the joint model for $(\by_K, \theta)$ in the Bayesian design is the same as the actual joint distribution of $(\by_K, \theta)$ in a series of trials, i.e., $f(\by_K \mid \theta) \pi(\theta) = f_0(\by_K \mid \theta) \pi_0(\theta)$.
 Then, the FDR and FPR of the Bayesian design are upper bounded regardless of the time ($n_j$'s) and frequency ($K$) of interim analyses,

 where $\gamma_{\min} = \min \{ \gamma_1, \ldots, \gamma_K \}$. \end{proposition} The proof is given in Appendices \ref{sec:app:fdr} and \ref{sec:app:fpr}.
-Therefore, from a calibrated Bayesian perspective, the prior on $\theta$ could be elicited to resemble the actual distribution of $\theta$ in repeated practices as closely as possible, and the threshold values reflect acceptable FDR and FPR levels.
+Therefore, from a calibrated Bayesian perspective, the prior on $\theta$ could be elicited to resemble the actual distribution of $\theta$ in repeated practices, and the threshold values reflect acceptable FDR and FPR levels.

 In general, requiring a design to have good operating characteristics (under plausible scenarios) is more lenient than requiring it to have good frequentist properties (for all possible parameter values).
 For example, the type I error rate is essentially the FPR when $\pi_0(\theta)$ is a point mass.
 Stringent type I error rate requires that the FPR is controlled for \textit{all possible} $\pi_0(\theta)$, even when $\pi_0(\theta)$ is a point mass at 0, while the calibrated Bayesian approach only requires the FPR to be controlled for \textit{plausible} $\pi_0(\theta)$.
 In this sense, the calibrated Bayesian approach can be thought of as a middle ground between the frequentist-oriented approach and the subjective Bayesian approach.